Beijing Tiantan Hospital

 Brain cancer vaccine shows promise in early trial

-Disease control CompletedThis early-phase study tested a personalized vaccine made from a patient's own immune cells combined with standard chemotherapy for newly diagnosed glioblastoma, an aggressive brain cancer.
-Eleven adults who had surgery to remove most of their tumor received the vaccine and chemo…
+Disease control CompletedThis early-phase study tested a personalized vaccine made from a patient's own immune cells (dendritic cells) combined with standard chemotherapy (temozolomide) for adults with newly diagnosed glioblastoma, an aggressive brain cancer.
+Eleven patients who had most of their tumor r…

 Phase: PHASE1 • Sponsor: Beijing Tiantan Hospital • Aim: Disease control